HeartcareGPT: A Unified Multimodal ECG Suite for Dual Signal-Image Modeling and Understanding: Implementation Details

 \subsection{Model Details}

-HeartcareGPT employs an architecture design that aligns ECG signals with textual modalities in latent space.
-We use a 2-layer MLP adapter for cross-modal feature fusion.
-Notably, we implement LoRA for parameter-efficient fine-tuning, preserving pretrained knowledge while enabling domain-specific adaptation for ECG tasks.
+HeartcareGPT employs an architecture design that aligns ECG signals and images with textual inputs in latent space.
+For signal and image modalities, We use two MLP projectors for cross-modal feature fusion.
+Notably, we implement LoRA~\cite{hu2022lora} for parameter-efficient fine-tuning, preserving pretrained knowledge while enabling domain-specific adaptation for ECG tasks.
 This design achieves an optimal balance between model capacity and computational efficiency, establishing a scalable architectural foundation for multimodal ECG understanding.

-HeartcareGPT offers two versions: \textbf{HeartcareGPT} and \textbf{HeartcareGPT-L}, which are based on Phi-3-mini-Instruct and Phi-4-Instruct as the pre-trained LLMs, respectively.
+HeartcareGPT offers two versions: \textbf{HeartcareGPT-3.8B} and \textbf{HeartcareGPT-7B}, which are based on Phi-3-mini-4k-Instruct~\cite{abdin2024phi} and Qwen2.5-7B-Instruct~\cite{bai2025qwen2} as pre-trained LLMs, respectively.
+We employs SigLip-So400M-patch14-384~\cite{zhai2023sigmoidlosslanguageimage} and the proposed Beat as dual-form feature encoders, and extend the model’s native textual tokenizer by adding four special tokens: $\langle \texttt{PRED}\rangle$, $\langle \texttt{sig}\rangle$, $\langle \texttt{img}\rangle$ and $\langle \texttt{text}\rangle$. $\langle \texttt{PRED}\rangle$ indicates that the model is expected to perform signal-prediction tasks handled by the integrated beat module. $\langle \texttt{sig}\rangle$ marks the starting boundaries of sequential features, $\langle \texttt{img}\rangle$ marks the starting boundaries of visual features, and $\langle \texttt{text}\rangle$ marks the starting boundaries of textual features, enabling the model to more reliably recognize and process these modality-specific representations.
 Table~\ref{tab:components} shows the details.

+In addition, for baseline models that support only a single input modality, we apply a unified preprocessing strategy to align modalities, ensuring fairness within the same evaluation framework.
+These baseline models typically support only image inputs rather than raw signals.
+Therefore, we convert the ECG signals into images using the Diverse Image Generator module of HeartAgent (presented in Appendix~\ref{app:engine}), and feed the generated images together with the textual questions into the baseline models to obtain their responses.